ExplicITConsulting/set-outlooksignatures.com/contact.en.md

 locale: en
 title: Let's get and stay in contact
 subtitle: Email, request a call-back, postal address
-description: Contact ExplicIT Consulting – reach us via email, request a call-back, or send a letter.
-Find our LinkedIn and GitHub links for more ways to connect.
+description: Contact ExplicIT Consulting via email, request a call-back, or send mail.
+Connect with us on LinkedIn and GitHub for more ways to stay in touch.
 page_id: "contact"
 permalink: /contact/
 ---